capactio/capact/docs/ci.md

 Steps:

 1. Lint and test code.
-1. Build Docker images for applications, tests and infra tools and push them to [gcr.io/projectvoltron](https://gcr.io/projectvoltron) using this pattern: `gcr.io/projectvoltron/{service_name}:{first_7_chars_of_commit_sha}`.
+1. Build Docker images for applications, tests and infra tools, and push them to [gcr.io/projectvoltron](https://gcr.io/projectvoltron) using this pattern: `gcr.io/projectvoltron/{service_name}:{first_7_chars_of_commit_sha}`.
 1. If [Capact Helm Charts](../deploy/kubernetes/charts) were changed:
    1. Change **version** in all `Chart.yaml` to `{current_version}-{first_7_chars_of_commit_sha}`.
    1. Package and push charts to the [`capactio-master-charts`](https://storage.googleapis.com/capactio-master-charts) GCS.
 1. Update the existing long-running cluster via [CLI](../cmd/ocftool/docs/ocftool_upgrade.md).
+1. Delete all Actions which are in the `SUCCEEDED` phase and whose names have the `capact-upgrade-` prefix.
-1. If any step failed, send Slack notification.
+1. If any step failed, send a Slack notification.

 ###  Recreate a long-running cluster